-I’m not sure if Knafo meant the film’s Minister of Public Security (Jean Pierre Bergeron, Sticky Fingers) to be a reflection of Canada’s current Liberal government or politicians in general, but either way those in power get their lumps as well.
-And it’s done without being overly partisan or resorting to Qanon type conspiracy gags, either of which would have ruined Brain Freeze’s carefully constructed mood.
+I’m not sure if Knafo meant the film’s Minister of Public Security (Jean Pierre Bergeron, Sticky Fingers) to be a reflection of Canada’s current Liberal government or politicians in general, but either way, those in power get their lumps as well.
+And it’s done without being overly partisan or resorting to Qanon-type conspiracy gags, either of which would have ruined Brain Freeze’s carefully constructed mood.

-The most scathing commentary though is saved for corporate greed and the anything for a profit attitude of the CEO class.
+The most scathing commentary though is saved for corporate greed and the anything-for-a-profit attitude of the CEO class.
 When they first encounter the zombies, Biotech executive Michel (Stéphane Crête) mistakes them for union organizers.
-His company’s response is to send in twin assassins (Mylène Mackay) to make sure their involvement is covered up And it all ends with what looks like a nod to another Canadian eco-thriller, the unjustly hard to find Psycho Pike.
+His company’s response is to send in twin assassins (Mylène Mackay) to make sure their involvement is covered up And it all ends with what looks like a nod to another Canadian eco-thriller, the unjustly hard-to-find Psycho Pike.

 There’s some nice chemistry between Bédard and Dupuis which adds a level of believability to the teaming of the cell phone and selfie-obsessed teen and the survivalist security guard who loathes technology and can barely manage his flip phone.
 It also helps humanize Brain Freeze’s two lead characters either of which could have devolved into cliches and keeps the audience interested in them and their fate.

 Canada has given us two of the most interesting zombie films of recent years, Blood Quantum and Les Affamés.
 Brain Freeze, which includes a visual reference to the latter film, certainly deserves to be classed with them.
 It’s fast-paced, fun, and gives you something to think about.
 One note, there are both dubbed and subtitled versions available.
-I saw the dubbed and at times the dialogue seemed out of synch with the actors, I’d suggest going with the subtitles.
+I saw the dubbed and at times the dialogue seemed out of sync with the actors, I’d suggest going with the subtitles.